pawk3k/mono-config-poc/README.md

 ### @masterborn/eslint-config/frontend/typescript
 Configuration for TypeScript support.
 Install peer dependencies and add `tsconfig.json` to your root directory.

-There is some boilerplate `tsconfig.template.json` that can help you get started.
+### @masterborn/eslint-config/backend/typescript
+Configuration for TypeScript support.
+Install peer dependencies and add `tsconfig.json` to your root directory.